 8.3.1.21 TACK frame format

-The Next TWT field contains the value of the TSF timer corresponding to the next scheduled TWT SP for the STA that is the intended recipient of the frame.
-The Next TWT field is optionally present if the Next TWT Present field is set to 1 in the FC field.
+The Next TWT Info field is present if the Next TWT Info Present field is set to 1 in the FC field.
 Otherwise, the field is not present in the TACK frame.
+The Next TWT subfield contains the value of the bits [47:3] of the TSF timer corresponding to the next scheduled TWT SP for the TWT agreement identified by the TWT Identifier subfield for the STA that is the intended recipient of the frame.
+If the Next TWT Info Present field is equal to 1 and the Next TWT subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier subfield.

 TGah editor: add a new subclause 8.4.1.54a TWT Information field as shown, in the appropriate location in the draft: